 Amid this period of contentious DeFi forks, yield farming, and early games that incorporated NFTs, a new experiment arose.
 This experiment was called Dark Forest, and it was unlike anything that had been deployed on the EVM before.
 Dark Forest was the first fully onchain game — the game logic, and all of its data was written onchain, and game state could be derived from chain history.
 No servers, no intermediaries, just pure groundtruth, facilitated by the blockchain and accessible to anyone.
 Dark Forest also was the first game to use zkSNARKs to create an incomplete information game onchain.

 Dark Forest attracted hundreds of players, who were intrigued first by the gameplay, but then began building clients and plugins for the game itself.
-There were marketplaces for in-game NFTs, plugins to automatically schedule moves, a “remote SNARKer” which sped up the rate a player could hash unknown parts of the map, an exchange that permitted users to reveal the location of one of their Dark Forest planets every day, in exchange for bounties, and dozens of other community-created augmentations to the core game.
+There were marketplaces for in-game NFTs, plugins to automatically schedule moves, a “remote snarker” which sped up the rate a player could hash unknown parts of the map, an exchange that permitted users to reveal the location of one of their Dark Forest planets every day, in exchange for bounties, and dozens of other community-created augmentations to the core game.
 Dark Forest was becoming a complex, emergent network.

 In 2020, Lattice’s founder, Ludens, sent a message to a stranger named Gubsheep, one of the developers behind the game.